Are Hob Sizes Standard? A Simple Guide to Fitting the Right Hob

 Always consult the installation manual for precise measurements.
 Relying on the external width alone isn’t enough.
 Replacing a hob without checking cut-out size could lead to expensive mistakes or modifications.

-Built-In vs Integrated vs Freestanding Hobs
+Built-In vs Freestanding Hobs

 Matching Your Hob to Your Kitchen